Data Delivery Models

 Regardless of the delivery model, data ingestion and processing are performed asynchronously.

-Data is stored upon receipt and processed later as part of the ingestion pipeline.
 Validation, enrichment, and aggregation do not occur at delivery time.

-This design allows Fyre to:
+This architecture allows Fyre to:

 • Handle large volumes of data efficiently